Welcome to Service Dog Laws South Dakota

 In this detailed guide, we’ll go through some of the most common questions about service dogs in the state of South Dakota.
 This includes where they are allowed in public, housing information, what businesses need to know, plus much more.
 Fake service dogs can also complicate things.

-There are different definitions for service animal.
+There are different definitions for service animals.
 It all depends on the context.

-The ADA – Americans with Disabilities Act – governs the use of service animals federally where generally public access rights are concerned.
+The ADA – Americans with Disabilities Act – governs the use of service animals federally where general public access rights are concerned.